AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

 * Notes

-   * You can use square brackets or parentheses
+   * Can use square brackets or parentheses
    * Only allowed for single dimension arrays

 *This works for records as well (see that chapter)*